kjadhav2021/control_repo/README.md

 The main objective behind this, is automating the vm creation and required software installation.
 As lab environment creation is rather manual and repeatative task.

-It creates three virtual machines ( 2 centos and 1 windows) on platform 9 using vagrant.
+It creates 2 virtual machines ( 2 centos instances) on platform 9 using vagrant.

 (in progress)